I learned to program on a calculator

 - A read that wakes the kernel, switches privilege levels, and disrupts the CPU’s execution context is not interchangeable with one that doesn’t.

-They all look like “reading bytes” in code.
-They are not equivalent events in the system.
+They all look like “reading bytes” in code, BUT they are not equivalent events in the system.

 The machine does not experience it that way.

-If the data lives somewhere the kernel controls: a socket buffer, the page cache, a device.
-The CPU cannot simply reach out and grab it.
+If the data lives somewhere the kernel controls, like a socket buffer, the page cache, a device, the CPU cannot simply reach out and grab it.
 It has to ask.
-And asking is expensive in ways that don’t show up as obvious bugs or incorrect results.
+The hidden part is that asking is expensive in ways that don’t show up as obvious bugs or incorrect results.
+That is the cost of crossing the boundary.

 The processor loses its bearings.